 By Yazir Phelps

 Yazir Phelps is the chief marketing officer at Real Estate Express, a national leader in online learning for pre-licensing, continuing education and professional development.
-Phelps has over 18 years of experience in marketing fueling growth at Fortune 500 organizations and over five years of experience working directly with real estate professionals.
-Her extensive background in generating demand for products and services encompasses crucial strategies to a successful career in the field.
+Phelps has over 18 years of experience in marketing, fueling growth at Fortune 500 organizations, and over five years of experience working directly with real estate professionals.
+Her extensive background in generating demand for products and services encompasses crucial strategies for a successful career in the field.
 To learn more, please visit www.RealEstateExpress.com.